mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 Having successfully processed a vanadium run (see:
 :ref:`creating_first_vanadium_run_isis-powder-diffraction-ref`)
 we are now able to focus a data set.
-For this tutorial we will be focusing a standard sample of Silicon.
+For this tutorial we will be focusing a sample of Silicon.

-*It is recommended to create a separate script file for focusing data, this ensures the vanadium is not reprocessed every time data is focused.*
+*It is highly recommended to create a separate script file for focusing data, this ensures the vanadium is not reprocessed every time data is focused.*